 Pros:

-• Sender and receiver bandwidth estimation with spatial and temporal layers distribution algorithm.
+The platform includes sender and receiver bandwidth estimation with a spatial and temporal layers distribution algorithm.

 Cons:

-• Developer experience isn't as polished as other Agora alternatives
+The developer experience isn't as polished as other Agora alternatives.

 4. Ant Media